PashaArrighi/Sustainability_Analysis_Python/README.md

-# Sustainable Analysis Project 🌱
+# Sustainability Analysis Project 🌱

 This repository contains a time-series forecasting project that demonstrates key skills in sustainability, environmental, and energy analysis.
 The project applies advanced analytical techniques to showcase actionable insights for addressing environmental and energy challenges.